Santa Claus sights and attractions in Lapland

 It is open the whole year and offers different attractions:

 - Visit the Arctic Circle line.
 A line on the ground marks this geographic line of the Earth.
 Above this line, there is at least a night a year that lasts 24 hours, and a day per year where the sun doesn’t set for 24 hours.

 - The Santa Claus post office in Finland: a shop with Christmas products and Christmas cards.
-You can send your mail from there with a stamp of Santa Claus, and you can specify the day that you want the mail to arrive (for instance: next Christmas), independently from the day you were there.
+You can send your mail from there with a stamp of Santa Claus.
+Not only that: you can specify the day that you want the mail to arrive (for instance: next Christmas), independently from the day you sent it.

 - Santa Claus’ office in Finland, where he receives guests and chats with them in different languages, since he speaks many languages (English, of course, included).
 You can take a picture with him and take it with you as a great memory.